FuchsEDV/Thrixty/README.md

 ### 10.)
 Planned Features and Changes (unordered)
-* context menu & picture export
-* (maybe) the player should not react to the mouseposition, when it is not focused.<br>
-Then it would also be neccessary to ignore mouseclicks, when not focused.
-* Expand automatic div-search with a manual variant, so it is possible to restart/start specific players.
 * The touch-zoom function needs to change; only single-fingered-touches should be used.
-* Log export for debugging purposes.
-(The log itself is there, but there is no function to actually export it.)
 * Full Background Support with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
+* Context menu & picture and log export
 * Settings file or smt similar instead of an overload of html attributes. => Required for the more non-standardy options.
 * Making a nice icon for the load-button.
-* Holding next and prvious button rotates the image.
+* Holding next and previous button rotates the image.
+* HTML5 Contextmenus are awesome!
+* Get rid of any extra files.
+* ImageLayer Class (???)
+* Settings button or contextmenu for user to set preferences.

 ### 11.)
 License